casualcore/casual/middleware/configuration/documentation/domain.gateway.operation.md

               discovery:
                 forward: true
               note: "discovery will be forward to 'all' outbounds"
+        - alias: "in-B"
-        - note: "(generated alias) listeners - threshold of either 10 messages OR 10MB - the first that is reach, inbound will stop consume"
+          note: "threshold of either 10 messages OR 10MB - the first that is reach, inbound will stop consume"
           limit:
             size: 10485760
             messages: 10